Analucar/UMinho/ThirdYear/2nd/LI4/README.md

 ### :books: Laboratório de Informática IV
 ***

-In this subject the project was divided in 3 different phases.
+This project consisted in developing an app called Porali that monitor buses in Braga city.
+For this project we had to developed the frontend and backend of this application by using the plaform blazor, MySQL and the library .NET.
+This project was divided into 3 different phases and developed in C#, CSS and JavaScript.

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)